ethers-io/ethers.js/docs/v5/api/experimental/README.md

 Set the current transaction count (nonce) for the signer.

-This may be useful it interacting with the signer outside of using this class.
+This may be useful in interacting with the signer outside of using this class.

 #### *nonceManager* . **increaseTransactionCount**( [ count = 1 ] ) => *void*

 Bump the current transaction count (nonce) by *count*.

-This may be useful it interacting with the signer outside of using this class.
+This may be useful in interacting with the signer outside of using this class.